Leading terms of anticyclotomic Stickelberger elements and p-adic periods: L-Invariants

 for all $g \in B_\p^{\ast}$, $u \in U_\p$ and $(t_1,t_2) \in F_{\p}^{\ast}\times F_{\p}^{\ast}\cong E_\p^{\ast}$.
 The group $B_\p^{\ast}$ acts on $\widetilde{\mathcal{E}}(l_\p)$ via The subspace $\widetilde{\mathcal{E}}(l_\p)_0$ of tuples of the type $(\varphi,0)$ with constant $\varphi$ is $B_\p^{\ast}$-invariant.
 Hence, we get an induced action of $G_\p$ on the quotient $\mathcal{E}(l_\p)=\widetilde{\mathcal{E}}(l_\p) /\widetilde{\mathcal{E}}(l_\p)_0$.

 \begin{Lemma} \begin{enumerate}[(i)]\thmenumhspace \item Let $\pi \colon G_\p \to \Ends$ be the projection given by $g \mapsto g[o_{\P^\tau}]$.
 The following sequence of $R[G_\p]$-modules is exact:

-We define $b_{l_\p}$ to be the associated cohomology class in $\HH^1(G_\p,\St_\p(N))$. \item For every continuous homomorphism $f\colon N\to N^{\prime}$ between prodiscrete groups the equality holds. \item Suppose that $N$ is discrete.
+We define $b_{l_\p}$ to be the associated cohomology class in $\HH^1(G_\p,\St_\p(N))$. \item For every continuous homomorphism $f\colon N\to N^{\prime}$ between prodiscrete R-modules the equality holds. \item Suppose that $N$ is discrete.
 Then, for the cohomology class $c_{l_\p}$ defined in \eqref{zchip} we have

 \end{enumerate} \end{Lemma}